Rubjerg/Graphviz.NetWrapper/README.md

             edgeBC.SetAttribute("new attr", "value");

             // Some attributes - like "label" - accept HTML strings as value
-            // To tell graphviz that a string should be interpreted as HTML use the designated methods Node.IntroduceAttribute(root, "label", "defaultlabel");
+            // To tell Graphviz that a string should be interpreted as HTML use the designated methods Node.IntroduceAttribute(root, "label", "defaultlabel");
             nodeB.SetAttributeHtml("label", "<b>Some HTML string</b>");